Paul Graham says every city tells you something. In New York it’s Make more money. In Paris, it’s Enjoy life.

 Everything comes with instructions.
 Look how patronizing these toilet instructions are.

-To be fair, someone told me foreigners ask a lot of questions about Japanese toilets, which makes Japanese people think foreigners don’t know how to use toilets.
+To be fair, someone told me that since foreigners ask a lot of questions about Japanese toilets, it makes Japanese people think foreigners don’t know how to use toilets.

 But not quite total control

 Based on what I’ve said so far, you might think everyone marches around in lockstep with their arms raised in permanent salute to the emperor.

 So why is Tokyo’s message not just plain Conform?